Karina-V/vue-todolist/README.md

 # about todos

-This is a program for your to-do list, which includes adding)
+This is a program for your to-do list)